 - Timetables and events: make sure you check the opening hours of the places you want to visit, and research the events that are taking place in Barcelona while you’re there.

-- What do I want to see?: thinking about this will help you decide whether buying a Hola BCN! card or a Barcelona Card would be beneficial.
+- What do I want to see?: thinking about this will help you decide whether buying a Hola Barcelona Travel card (Hola BCN!) or a Barcelona Card would be beneficial.